last updated 26/09/2017

 If you’re using bait then go for your favourite surf rig with a mullie or pilchard and try to find a deep hole or pool near the shore where you can cast into.
 Leave your rig hanging in there and you’ll pick up any rouge salmons swimming about.
 This is a good technique if you can’t find any schools but you need to be persistent.
 If you’re using lures then find a school and cast your lure into it.
 That’s it.
 You’ll catch salmon.

 What about eating Australian salmon?
 They’re a bit chewy, smelly, dry and fishy, especially when grilled.
 Quite poor eating.
 Bleed them out and chill them as soon as you catch them and cook them the same day to ensure the best possible outcome.
+The dark coloured meat is extremely fishy and pungent so cut it out.
 The taste gets stronger and fishier the more you cook it so try to cook it as little as possible.
 Cover them with a lid or add some sauce or something to help reduce the dryness.
 Diluting their flavour by using them as an ingredient in fish balls is a good way to go.
-They can be ok smoked, I suspect because smoking is at a much lower temperature than normal cooking which yields less fishy flavours.
+They can be ok smoked, probably because smoking is at a much lower temperature than normal cooking which yields less fishy flavours.
+Similarly preparing them ceviche style (marinaded in vinegar or lemon juice) yields a milder flavour than cooking.
 Eaten raw they are much milder and go well with some soy sauce but I’m no expert on the risks of eating raw Australian Salmon so I can’t recommend doing it.
 If you are going to eat them raw ensure the gut contents do not make contact with the meat and ensure the meat does not contain little worms.

 I did eat my first salmon catch.
 Cooked it up on the beach right where we were fishing.
 I’ll leave you with a photo of the sunset from our beachside camp just after eating the salmon.
 Needless to say it was a satisfying and memorable camp.